aceriou/WOWMeter/README.md

 # WOWMeter
 WOWMeter is a click-my-signature website based off the Doge meme.
-It was started in 2014 by Erman Sayin abandoned a year later, picked up again by Preston Cammarata, closed after a few months, and finally back for good, with a brand new backend.
+It was started in 2014 by Erman Sayin, but abandoned a year later, picked up again by Preston Cammarata a few months later, anmd sadly closed after a few months, and now it's finally back for good, with a brand new backend.

+Note: WOWMeter is not finished, and we accept contributions :) We will post coding guidelines in a file later.

 # Setting up
 wow.php is the configuration file that is included in every page, unless the header.php file is doing it for you.